What Is Community Supported Agriculture (CSA)?

 Student CSA Shares Available

 UCSC students can join the CSA project through our Student CSA Share program.
 Student CSA pickups start in late September.
-Check back in the fall 2013 for sign-up information
+Check back at the end of August 2014 for sign-up information

 Field Notes 2012